hpc-io/prov-io/README.md

 # PROV-IO

 ---
 PROV-IO is a provenance tracking & management framework for scientific data I/O libraries.
-It provides a library for provenance tracking based on an I/O-centric, [W3C PROV-DM](https://www.w3.org/TR/prov-dm/)-compliant [provenance model](https://github.com/hpc-io/prov-io/blob/master/provio_ontology.ttl) ([figure](https://github.com/hpc-io/prov-io/blob/master/doc/provio-latest.png)) and provenance storage based on an RDF schema.
-PROV-IO can be used to tracking HDF5 workload provenance with HDF5 vol-provenance connector.
-PROV-IO has been tested on Ubuntu 18.04.1, Cray Linux (Cori at NERSC/LBNL).
+It provides a library for provenance tracking based on an I/O-centric, [W3C PROV-DM](https://www.w3.org/TR/prov-dm/)-compliant [provenance model](https://github.com/hpc-io/prov-io/blob/master/doc/provio-latest.png) and stores & manages data provenance as RDF triples.
+PROV-IO can be used to track HDF5 workload provenance with [HDF5 vol-provenance connector](https://github.com/hpc-io/vol-provenance).
+PROV-IO has been tested on Ubuntu 18.04.1 and Cray Linux (Cori at NERSC/LBNL).

 ## Publications
 Please cite the following paper if you use PROV-IO:  <br />